Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miners' Deaths

 Read also

-“The recent rescue operations highlight a disaster that is largely a result of the negligence of the ruling ANC-DA led government, which has failed dismally to manage our borders adequately and address the challenges posed by abandoned mines,” the statement read.
+“The recent rescue operations highlight a disaster that is largely a result of the negligence of the ruling ANC-DA led government, which has failed dismally to manage our borders adequately and address the challenges posed by abandoned mines."

-The South African Federation of Trade Unions (SAFTU) also blamed the government for the situation.
+The South African Federation of Trade Unions (SAFTU) has also blamed the government for the tragic situation in the North West.

 Herman Mashaba has no sympathy

-He said that he had no sympathy for criminality in his personal capacity, adding that the miners went there voluntarily.
+ActionSA leader Herman Mashaba, for one, doesn't think the government should be held accountable.
+He said that he has no sympathy for criminality in his personal capacity and that the miners went there voluntarily.

 What you need to know about the Stilfontein tragedy